 - J T Welsch

 - James Williams

 The Modern School currently has over sixty MA and MPhil/PhD students.
 Its MA in Modern and Contemporary Literature and Culture begins with a core module exploring concepts of modernism and modernity through close reading of literary and theoretical texts drawn from fields such as narratology, psychoanalysis, feminism, post-colonialism, and their many connections.
 Students then choose three optional modules from a wide variety of offerings.

-The School also offers an MA in Nineteenth-Century Literature and Culture, which explores the engagement of nineteenth-century literature with a wide range of political, social and aesthetic issues, its variety of styles and genres, and both contemporary and modern critical perspectives.
+The School also offers an MA in Victorian Literature and Culture, which explores the engagement of nineteenth-century literature with a wide range of political, social and aesthetic issues, its variety of styles and genres, and both contemporary and modern critical perspectives.
 Its core module introduces key thematic areas and problems in the interpretation of nineteenth-century literature, whilst other modules offer the flexibility to specialize within the Victorian period or to explore a range of research interests across the nineteenth century.

 The MA in Film and Literature offers students the chance to reflect in detail on two vibrant and influential modes of artistic expression - film and literature - separately and in combination.
 The first core module 'Film/Literature Encounters' provides grounding in theories of adaptation and inter-medial engagement across cinematic and print media, each studied through specific case-study.
 The other core module, 'British Cinema', gives a historicised, chronologically organised account of one national film industry from the early silent period to the present, including questions of heritage cinema, literary cinemas, counter-culture and censorship.
 Option modules may be chosen from a diverse line-up of film-based and literature-based courses, including one on American cinematic genres (the Western and film noir) and another on literary adaptation in European cinemas.
 The dissertation may be written on any aspect of film-literature encounters or of film studies.